bupttaxi/Degree-Project-in-CS-SU-/README.md

 ## Citation

-If you use this code in your research, please cite our thesis:
+If you use this code in your research, please cite:

 @misc{xt2024thesis,
   author = {Xin Tang},